greenmochi/ultimate/README.md

 2019-06-06 03:53:12 portfwd.go:31: discovered 0 upnp devices
 ```
 Turn it off by setting os.Stdout = nil and just log to a file instead, though this can be disadvantageous...

+It turns out, there exist no clean solution to managing all the .proto files for a project.
+It seems like most people end up hacking together a bash script or centralizing their protobuf (kabedon does the same), and then just pulls from that repository.

 # Issues
 If there is a visual studio code go build error that looks like a link failure because of g++, try recloning the project.
 It seems to solve the problem temporarily.